 - 3 Ring Binders: Not only are these practically a must for keeping your student's educational portfolio in for record keeping they are also great for individual classes, and projects and an easy way to keep your classroom organized.
 Depending on your level of organization you can even go so far as to setup tabs within one for each week of the school year and keep your lesson plans in them from year to year to help when younger students reach a new grade.

 - Simple Inexpensive Workbooks: Mostly available for students 4th grade and under you will find a large variety of workbooks at your local discount or dollar store to help with rote math concepts, letter recognition, writing skills, and even some critical thinking assignments.
 Although not a part of the general curriculum these are great homework additions that will not only occupy younger students when needed but be great for review purposes and occasionally for unit studies.

 - Plastic Totes or Milk Crates: These will come in handy for truly everything.
-Select a color or style for each child so they will always recognize their own and make sure they keep their student books, pencils, markers, folders and supplies in their own tote to be put away daily.
-Milk crates help you stay organized as well as keeps clutter to a minimum in the classroom.
-These are available in multiple styles, sizes, and colors for under $5 depending on size chosen at most dollar or discount stores.
-Walmart and Target typically put these on sale during back to school season, near the college dorm displays.
+Select a color or style for each child so they will always recognize their own and make sure they keep their student books, pencils, markers, folders, and supplies in their own tote to be put away daily.
+Milk crates help you stay organized as well as keep clutter to a minimum in the classroom.
+These are available in multiple styles, sizes, and colors for under $5 depending on the size chosen at most dollar or discount stores.
+Walmart and Target typically put these on sale during back-to-school season, near the college dorm displays.